 The Fund has appointed fund managers to undertake its investment management responsibilities.
-During 2014/15 the Fund employed two principal external fund managers with multi-asset mandates (Henderson Global Investors and Legal & General Investment Management Limited), each with over a third of the Fund's total investments, and Schroder Investment Management Limited with whom the Fund holds property unit trusts.
+During 2015/16 the Fund employed 2 principal external fund managers with multi-asset mandates (Henderson Global Investors and Legal & General Investment Management Limited), each with over a third of the Fund's total investments, and Schroder Investment Management Limited with whom the Fund holds property unit trusts.
 The Fund also directly holds units in the Local Authorities Property Fund (LAPF), managed by Local Authorities Mutual Investment Trust (LAMIT).
-In addition, the Fund holds an investment in the Baillie Gifford & Co "Diversified Growth Fund" (representing around 15% of its total value).
+In addition, the Fund holds an investment in the Baillie Gifford & Co Diversified Growth Fund ("DGF") (representing around 15% of the total Fund assets).
+During 2015/16, the DGF was transferred to the London Collective Investment Vehicle ("the CIV"), which is an FCA-approved investment vehicle initiated and governed by 32 London Boroughs (and which now serves as those authorities' principal "pooling initiative" under the directions issued to LGPS administering authorities issued by CLG in October 2015).
+The transfer to the CIV, which took place on 15 February 2016, did not impact the value of the investment or the nature of the subsequent investment exposure in any way.